-The transforming homes programme, which is intrinsically linked to the stock condition survey has identified the investment required annually across the life of the 30 year Business Plan.
-Delivery of these works will ensure properties reach and maintain a decent homes standard.
+The Transforming Homes programme, which is intrinsically linked to the stock condition survey has identified the investment required annually across the life of the 30 year Business Plan.
+Delivery of these works will ensure properties reach and are maintained to the decent homes standard.
 Specific capital investment in certain types of dwellings is also needed, namely non-traditional properties.
 This encompasses internal and external features of residential units (general needs and sheltered) as well as other assets such as communal hallways, parking areas, and garages.
-The medium term (5 year) forecast is shown in Table 6.
+The medium term forecast is shown in Table 5 of this report.

-Table 6 also shown the additional planned investment into the stock, as well as works needed to comply with carbon reduction legislation.
+Table 5 also shows the additional planned investment into the stock, as well as works needed to comply with carbon reduction legislation.

-The Housing service is focussed on ensuring that the HRA remains financially viable, and that the right priorities are set for capital expenditure to ensure residents have safe and secure accommodation maintained to a good standard of repair.
+The Housing service is focussed on ensuring that the HRA remains financially sustainable, and that the right priorities are set for capital expenditure to ensure residents have safe and secure accommodation maintained to a good standard of repair.